hyperledger/identus-cloud-agent/RepositoriesRrelationships.md

     atala-prism-crypto-sdk-sp -->|1.4 Crypto SDK to be replaced by apollo| atala-prism-wallet-sdk-swift atala-prism-didcomm-swift -->|Didcomm rust to be replaced by our didcomm-kmm| atala-prism-wallet-sdk-swift atala-prism-didcomm-kmm --> atala-prism-wallet-sdk-kmm
+    atala-prism-apollo -..->|will replace| atala-prism-crypto-sdk-sp
+    atala-prism-didcomm-kmm -..->|will replace| atala-prism-didcomm-swift
     atala-prism-apollo --> atala-prism-wallet-sdk-kmm
-  end
+    atala-prism-wallet-sdk-kmm -..->|will replace| atala-prism-wallet-sdk-swift end

   %% infra